zzzprojects/docs/learndapper.com/faq/dapper-vs-entity-framework/what-are-dapper-pros.md

 - **Integration with Stored Procedures**: Dapper works seamlessly with stored procedures and doesn't impose any of its conventions, unlike Entity Framework.
 It can map the results from a stored procedure to a strongly typed model or a dynamic object.
 - **Batch Queries and Transactions**: Dapper allows you to execute batch queries to enable more efficient data operations easily.
 - **No Tracking of Database Objects**: Dapper doesn't track database objects, which simplifies coding for developers who prefer to manage the database state manually.
-- **Efficient Data Reader Mapping**: Dapper allows for efficient mapping of .NET data reader to a specified object model.
+- **Efficient Data Reader Mapping**: Dapper allows for efficient mapping of a .NET data reader to a specified object model.